 Qualified instruction in Kendo in Saskatoon has been provided since 1981 by the Saskatoon Kendo Club.
 The head instructor, Ken Miyaoka, is a 7th degree black belt with over 40 years of experience.
 The other instructors include Neil Gendzwill, 6th degree, Takako Matisz, Lance Wall and Juhachi Asai, all 5th degree.
 The club is a member of the Canadian Kendo Federation.
 The club is non-profit and instruction is on a volunteer basis.

 Saskatoon Kendo Club is no longer running a separate program for kids.
 All students will now be taught in the same class.
 Minimum age to join kendo is 12.

-We will next be accepting new students in September 2013.
-We start with an open house class where new students can try out kendo at no cost or obligation.
+We will accepting new students for the 2013 fall term starting with open house classes on Sunday, September 8 and Wednesday, September 11.
+New students can try out kendo at no cost or obligation.
 We will supply all equipment needed.
-Check back here in August for the class dates and schedule.
+Practice times are 3-5 on Sundays and 7-9 on Wednesdays.

 You will be expected to purchase a shinai (practise sword) for $40.00.
 After a month or so, you will be expected to purchase a uniform for about $100.
 You will begin to wear armour sometime in the first year.
 The armour is available for rent from the club at a rate of $20/term.